-- WesternU has more than 1,000 full-time employees and is one of the largest employers in the Pomona Valley. - WesternU has approximately \$528 million in total assets. - The University's operating budget totals more than \$221 million. - The University provided more than \$1.3 million in COVID relief funds to more than 3,500 students. - The University received more than \$12 million in research support, grants, and contracts from government and private sources in 2020-21.
+- WesternU has more than 1,100 full-time employees and is one of the largest employers in the Pomona Valley. - WesternU has approximately \$570 million in total assets. - The University's operating budget totals more than \$240 million. - In the 2023-24 academic year, 683 WesternU students received scholarships totaling more than \$16.3 million. - The University received more than \$29.5 million in the 2023-24 academic year from government sources for research support, grants and contracts and from private philanthropic funding sources to support the University's mission.